 - Paint brush and fine finish roller

 I purchased these online and you can find a very similar product HERE.
-Because I knew I would be painting the vinyl, it didn’t matter what color I purchased.
+Because I knew I would be painting the vinyl (or my faux wood wall), it didn’t matter what color I purchased.

 I also ordered floor glue the same time I purchased the vinyl.
 Here is what I used:

 Any floor glue should work, this is just the product I chose.
-Note: my faux shiplap wall was about 110 square feet.
+Note: my planked wall is about 110 square feet.
 I was hoping a quart would be enough, but it turned out that I needed about a half a gallon.

-After I rounded up all my materials here is how it began;
+After I rounded up all my materials, here is how I began my easy shiplap wall;

 - peel the back off of the vinyl flooring.

 - spread a decent layer of floor glue on the back of the vinyl (pictured below)